 The latest information regarding GC's COVID-19 health and safety planning, schedules and other resources can be found on this page.
-We ask that students, faculty and staff should their GC email accounts frequently for more updated information.
+We ask that students, faculty and staff check their GC email accounts frequently for more updated information.
 We require faculty and staff to self-monitor for COVID-19 before coming onto campus.
 Please read the GC Notice of Steps Taken to Protect Against the Spread of COVID-19.

 Greensboro College is committed to providing a full educational experience for our students in 2020-2021.
-A hard-working team of faculty and staff have met throughout the summer on plans to minimize the risk of COVID-19 spread while still nurturing our close-knit campus community.
+A hard-working team of faculty and staff have met throughout the year on plans to minimize the risk of COVID-19 spread while still nurturing our close-knit campus community.
 We have researched and employed the most expert advice available and have adapted – and will continue to adapt – our guidelines as needed.

 As we see a record number of COVID cases and hospitalizations in North Carolina, we are reminded it is the responsibility of ALL of us to protect each other, our community, and vulnerable family members at home.